-G. 277/480 volts, three-phase, four-wire, wye--
+E. 277/480 VOLTS, THREE-PHASE, FOUR-WIRE, WYE

-For power and general service installations typically having demands in excess of 50 KVA.
-Single-phase load shall be balanced between phases in accordance with Para.
-305.
+For power and general service installations typically having demands in excess of 50 kVA.
+Single-phase load shall be balanced between phases in accordance with paragraph 305.

-H. 240/480 volts, single-phase, three-wire-
+F. 240/480 VOLTS, SINGLE-PHASE, THREE-WIRE

-For power and general service where the higher voltage is required to limit voltage drop in secondary feeds and three-phase power is not readily available (available from Company padmount transformers where load does not exceed 50 KVA).
+For power and general service where the higher voltage is required to limit voltage drop in secondary feeds and three-phase power is not readily available (available from company padmount transformers where load does not exceed 50 kVA).
+This is not intended for residential service.